-- 5. (a) An adult male weekly time work employee employed on night shift shall be entitled to receive the rate of wages prescribed by Table "A" of clause 2, together with an allowance as follows:- - (i) If he be employed in a commercial printing office:

-12s. extra if so employed for one week; if he works less than a week he shall be paid pro rata for the hours worked by him.

-(ii) If he be employed otherwise than in a commercial printing office: 9s. extra if so employed for one week; if he works less than a week he shall be paid pro rata for the hours worked by him. - (b) A male junior employed on night shift shall be entitled to receive the rate of wages prescribed by Table "C" of clause 2, together with an allowance as follows:-
+- 5. (a) An adult male weekly time work employee employed on night shift shall be entitled to receive the rate of wages prescribed by Table "A" of clause 2 of this Determination, together with an allowance as follows:- - (i) If he be employed in a commercial printing office: 12s. extra if so employed for one week; if he works less than a week he shall be paid pro rata for the hours worked by him. (ii) If he be employed otherwise than in a commercial printing office: 9s. extra if so employed for one week; if he works less than a week he shall be paid are rate for the hours worked by him. - paid pro rata for the hours worked by him. - (b) A male junior employed on night shift shall be entitled to receive the rate of wages prescribed by Table "C" of clause 2 of this Determination, together with an allowance as follows:-

 - (i) If he be employed in a commercial printing office: 9s. extra if so employed for one week; if he works less than a week he shall be paid pro rata for the hours worked by him. (ii) If he be employed otherwise than in a commercial printing office: 4s.
-6d. extra if so employed for one week; if he works less than a week he shall be paid pro rata for the hours worked by him. - (c) An apprentice employed on night shift shall be entitled to receive the rate of wages prescribed by Table "D" of clause 2, together with the same allowance as by sub-clause (b) hereof is prescribed for a male junior.
+6d. extra if so employed for one week; if he works less than a week he shall be paid pro rata for the hours worked by him. - (c) An apprentice employed on night shift shall be entitled to receive the rate of wages prescribed by Table "D" of clause 2 of this Determination, together with the same allowance as by sub-clause (b) hereof is prescribed for a male